 One enduring mystery of modern science is why it developed where and when it did.
-Had modern science emerged in late Greco-Roman antiquity, in 11th- or 12th-century Islam, or in China after the Tang dynasty, there would be no mystery.
+Had modern science emerged in late Greco-Roman antiquity, in 11th- or 12th-century Islam, or China after the Tang dynasty, there would be no mystery.
 But for it to emerge in the Christian culture of 17th-century western Europe was, in retrospect, surprising.

-It was not necessary that the scientific revolution emerge in the 17th century as far as anyone can tell.
-It was not inevitable and had not been predicted.
-It was not predictable that it would happen just then or in Western Europe, but nevertheless, modern science clearly did not just drop down out of the sky like some deus ex machina in a Greek play.
-Modern science did not just suddenly appear out of nowhere.
+The scientific revolution didn’t have to emerge in the 17th century, as far as anyone can tell; it was not inevitable and had not been predicted.
+It was not predictable that it would happen just then or in Western Europe, but modern science did not just drop out of the sky like some deus ex machina in a Greek play.

 Modern science clearly did not just drop down out of the sky like some deus ex machina in a Greek play.

-Once it appeared, we can see that it represents the integration, the synthesis, of a lot of pieces that had been around from the time of ancient Greece and Rome, through the medieval period and especially the university context, and all of the dynamism of the Renaissance.
+Once it appeared, we can see that it represents the integration and synthesis of a lot of pieces that had been around from the time of ancient Greece and Rome, the medieval period—especially the university context—and all of the dynamism of the Renaissance.
 The pieces were all there.
-What happened in the 17th century is that a glue was added to hold all of those pieces together, and that glue seems to be the idea of method.
+What happened in the 17th century is that a glue was added to hold those pieces together: The idea of method.

 Inventing the Scientific Method

-There is, in fact, this typical characterization of the rise of modern science that it is the result of the discovery or invention of the scientific method.
-And once people grasped the scientific method, then all of a sudden all of the available tools came together in a way that generated the theories characteristic of the rise of modern science, especially the work of people like Descartes and Galileo and Christiaan Huygens in Holland, and Isaac Newton and Gottfried Leibniz.
-And then we march into the 18th century, the 19th, 20th, and here we are, the heirs of the riches generated by the scientific method.
+There is a typical characterization of the rise of modern science that it is the result of the discovery or invention of the scientific method.
+Once people grasped the scientific method, all of the available tools came together in a way that generated the theories characteristic of the rise of modern science, especially the work of people like Descartes, Galileo, Christiaan Huygens in Holland, and Isaac Newton and Gottfried Leibniz.
+Then we march into the 18th century, the 19th, 20th, and here we are, the heirs of the riches generated by the scientific method.